Government Communication Service Propriety Guidance

 As with any other kind of public expenditure, responsibility for ensuring the economy, efficiency and effectiveness of a publicity proposal lies with departments.

-The Accounting Officer’s general value-for-money responsibility is, if anything, more acute in this area because of the high visibility of publicity expenditure and the potential intangibility of results.
+The Accounting Officer’s general value-for-money responsibility is, if anything, more acute in this area because of the high visibility of public expenditure and the potential intangibility of results.
 A rigorous examination of all proposals for publicity expenditure, starting from first principles, is therefore essential.

 Central government departments, unlike local authorities, do not rely on any specific statutory authority to spend money on advertising and publicity.
 Their use of publicity is covered by the principle that the Crown – and ministers of the Crown as its agents – can do anything an ordinary person can do, provided that there is no statute to the contrary and Parliament has voted the money.
 The safeguard is, of course, the Government’s accountability to Parliament for all that it does and spends.